 On alternative days in diseases of Pitta,

-with an interval of two days for the healthy persons and in diseases of kapha,
+At an interval of two days for healthy persons and in diseases of Kapha.

 Prakasha Kshamata – Ability to withstand bright light